 The members of this Task Team are:

-Chair – a representative NMHS director
+Chair – a representative NMHS director, to provide strategic input to the Task Team, and to support communication with fellow NMHS directors.

 Secretariat – coordinates meetings (when needed), facilitate offline discussions, track task progress and completion.
 This would be the Project Manager of the project if one exists, or may be one of the other members.